NujraSingh/personalwebsite/content/jobs/Mullen/index.md

 url: 'https://www.instagram.com/javadetourredbluff/?hl=en'
 ---

-- Analyzed customer purchasing behavior to eliminate underperforming drinks resulting in a 7% increase in profit in the following 6 months.
+- Analyzed customer purchasing behavior to eliminate underperforming drinks, resulting in a 7% increase in sales.
 - Led themed marketing campaigns for summer and winter and changed happy hour pricing strategy, increasing sales by 12%.
-- Created copy and media for Instagram, and Tik Tok.
-Redesigned the menu boards for all 6 locations.
+- Wrote copy and created media for Instagram and TikTok.
+Redesigned the menu boards for all 6 locations, cumulatively increasing sales by 4%